 “Indeed, We have produced the women of Paradise in a [new] creation.
 And made them virgins.
 Devoted [to their husbands] and of equal age” (Quran 56:35-37)

 Allah will say to the dwellers of Paradise: ‘O’ People of Paradise, is there anything else I can give to you?’
-The dwellers of Paradise will respond: ‘Oh Allah, didn’t you beautify our faces, enter us into Paradise, and save us from the hellfire?
-You have given us what you have not given anyone else from your creation.’
+The dwellers of Paradise will respond: ‘Oh Allah, didn’t you beautify our faces, enter us into Paradise, and save us from the Hellfire?
+You have given us what you have given no one else from your creation.’
 Allah will then respond, ‘Shall I not give you better than that?’
 Then Allah will remove his veil.

-Nothing will be more beloved and enjoyable than the vision of Allah.
+Nothing will be more beloved and enjoyable than the vision of Allah, the Glorious.
 The Ultimate Pleasure one will experience in Jannah is the ability to see their Lord; there is no Greater joy than seeing Allah’s Face, and this experience will stand as the Almighty’s most precious gift to his servants who entered Paradise.

-The dwellers of Paradise will differ in seeing Allah; some will see Him once a week, some will see Him twice a day, etc., depending on the level of Paradise they inhabit.
-According to our Prophet’s narration, the people of Jannah will be able to see God with ease, just like we are able to see the moon here on earth.
+The dwellers of Paradise will differ in seeing Allah; some will see Him once a week, some will see Him twice a day, etc., depending on the level of Paradise one inhabits.
+According to our Prophet’s narration, the people of Jannah will see God with ease, just like we can see the moon here on Earth.

 Ultimately, the life of this world is not meant for one to experience forever.
 It is a place where one resides temporarily.
-As a temporary destination, one should prepare themselves to the best of their ability for the next world, which is ever-lasting and their final destination.
-It is irrational and illogical for one to become too connected to and engrossed in this temporary world while forgetting and not preparing for their final and eternal destination: the next world.
+As a temporary destination, one should prepare themselves to the best of their ability for the next world, their final destination and ever-lasting.
+It is irrational and illogical for one to become too connected to and engrossed in a temporary world while forgetting and not preparing for their final and eternal destination: the next world.

-The descriptions of Heaven found in the Quran and the hadith are meant to inspire and encourage one to work harder and become a better person and servant of God.
+The descriptions of Heaven found in the Holy Koran, and the Hadith is meant to inspire and encourage one to work harder and become a better person and servant of God.
 The acts of laziness, procrastination, carelessness, and not using one’s intellect can prevent one from entering the abode of never-ending joy and pleasure.

 One should note that the finest and greatest things in this life do not come easy—and neither will the reward of Paradise.
 One needs to strive to his or her best ability to earn the pleasures of Paradise.
 God states in his Book: